ArguedJoker/exercise-app/README.md

 * Update
 * Delete

 This means that the application that is to be created will perform create, read, update and delete (CRUD) functions.
+The ability to create records is crucial and testing would be carried out by adding records and then checking their corresponding pages.
+Deleting records would be crucial for getting rid of records that become redundant and unecessary over time.
+Testing would be in the same way as creation but the absence of a previous record being the goal.
+Update would allow the user to make changes to an existing record.
+Testing would be performed with the goal of ensuring that previous records could be manipulated to show new information without changing the corresponding record id.

 The project will demonstrate my mastery of the knowledge and skill-set so far, in particular the following skill-set learned from all core training modules:

 * Project Management
 * Databases